A New Dynamic Optimal M2M RF interface setting in Relay Selection Algorithm (DORSA) for IoT Applications: Related Works

 \subsubsection{Multiple RF Interfaces Setting}

+Network devices can use multiple RF interfaces in their communications.
+Selecting and using any RF interface on devices requires configuration.
+For example, in default handover settings from one RF interface to another on smartphones are done automatically or manually by the user.
+In this regard, some papers offer different criteria for increasing the performance of automatic handover on smartphones \cite{WLHMBerg2019, LWLSFoGr2015, WSTBGrFo2015}.

-Simultaneous use of multiple RF interfaces can help increase the average network data rate.
+On the other hand, simultaneous use of multiple RF interfaces can help increase the average network data rate, for example by distributing traffic on different RF interfaces \cite{ORODWuHe2018, RAMDElCh2015}.
 In addition, this simultaneous use can be effective in reducing interference due to the simultaneous transmission of data on an RF interface.
-Unlike the previous subsection, the number of studies that have used this simultaneously is less.
-Here are some examples.

-For example, in one recent work, as mentioned, the static simultaneously setting of two M2M RF interfaces was used when selecting the next hop \cite{MRSRGhHe2020}.
-In another article, the simultaneous use of predefined communication interfaces focused on limited feedback for multicasting \cite{AMHCHuXu2017}.
+In this regard, one of the recent works by presenting a method based on a fuzzy system made it possible to connect several RF interfaces simultaneously during handover and change of access point \cite{HMSFCaSi2021}.
+In another recent work, as mentioned, the static simultaneously setting of two M2M RF interfaces was used when selecting the next hop \cite{MRSRGhHe2020}.
+The simultaneous use of predefined communication interfaces focused on limited feedback for multicasting is presented in another paper\cite{AMHCHuXu2017}.
 Finally, in another study, while providing a parallel routing method, the simultaneous use of multiple RF interfaces when sending data is mentioned \cite{PORISiJK2016}